santoshbt/ng-content/Readme.md

 This code snippet explains how ng-content works

-ng-content is mainly used to insert the template data from host comonent to child component
+ng-content is mainly used to insert the template data from child comonent to host component.
+There is detailed explanation in my blogpost http://santoshturamari.blogspot.in/

 For Ex: